Responsible Department: Finance

 - Market conditions are changing rapidly

-- The security is a “new issues” that is still in the primary market
+- The security is a “new issue” that is still in the primary market

-HCCS’ investment portfolio will be managed in accordance with the parameters specified within this policy.
+HCCS’ investment portfolio will be managed in accordance with the parameters specified within this Policy.
 The portfolio shall be designed with the objective to obtain a market rate of return on investments commensurate with investment risk constraints and cash flow requirements of HCCS.
 The dollar-weighted average yield to maturity shall be the standard for calculating portfolio rate of return.

-The Chancellor or designee shall submit a signed quarterly investment report that summarizes the investment strategies employed in the most recent quarter, and describe the portfolio in terms of investment securities, maturities, risk characteristics, and shall explain the total investment return for the quarter.
+The Investment Officers shall submit a signed quarterly investment report that complies with the Act, summarizes the investment strategies employed in the most recent quarter, describes the portfolio in terms of investment instruments, maturities, risk characteristics, and total investment return for the quarter.

-14.1 Annual Report.
-The reports prepared by the Chancellor or designee shall be formally reviewed at least annually by an independent auditor as part of the annual audit and the result of the review shall be reported to the Board of Trustees by that auditor.
+14.1 Annual Audit of Reports.
+The reports prepared by the Investment Officers shall be formally reviewed at least annually by an independent auditor as part of the annual audit and the result of the review shall be reported to the Board by that auditor.

 14.2 Methods.
 The quarterly investment report shall include a succinct management summary that provides a clear picture of the status of the current investment portfolio and transactions made over the past quarter.
-This management summary will be prepared in a manner, which will allow HCCS to ascertain whether investment activities during the reporting period have conformed to the investment policy.
-The report will be prepared in compliance with generally accepted accounting principles.
-The report will be provided to the Board of Trustees.
+This management summary will be prepared in a manner, which will allow HCCS to ascertain whether investment activities during the reporting period have conformed to the Investment Policy.
+The report will be provided to the Board.
 The report will include the following:

 14.2.2.
-Unrealized gains or losses resulting from appreciation or depreciation by listing the beginning and ending book and market value of securities for the period.
-Market values shall be obtained from financial institutions or portfolio reporting services independent from the broker/dealer from which the security was purchased
+Unrealized gains or losses resulting from appreciation or depreciation by listing the beginning and ending book and market value of instruments for the period.
+Market values shall be obtained from financial institutions or portfolio reporting services independent from the broker/dealer from which the security was purchased;

-14.3.4 Fully accrued interest for the reporting period
+14.3.3 Fully accrued interest for the reporting period;

-14.3.5 Average weighted yield to maturity of portfolio on entity investments as compared to applicable benchmarks
+14.3.4 Average weighted yield to maturity as compared to applicable benchmarks;

-14.3.8 Statement of compliance of HCCS’ investment portfolio with State Law and the investment strategy and policy approved by the Board of Trustees
+14.3.7 Statement of compliance of HCCS’ investment portfolio with State Law and the investment strategy and policy approved by the Board.

 15. Investment Policy Adoption and Amendment

-HCCS’ Investment Policy shall be adopted by resolution of the Board of Trustees only.
-It is HCCS’ intent to comply with state laws and regulations.
-HCCS’ written policies and procedures for investments are subject to review not less than annually to stay current with changing laws, regulations and needs of HCCS.
-The Board of Trustees must adopt a written instrument that it has reviewed the Investment Policy and investment strategies and the written resolution so adopted shall record any changes made to the Investment Policy or strategies.
+HCCS’ Investment Policy shall be adopted by resolution of the Board.
+It is HCCS’ intent to comply with State laws and regulations.
+HCCS’ written policies and procedures for investments are subject to review not less than annually to stay current with changing laws, regulations and the needs of HCCS.
+The Board must adopt a written instrument that it has reviewed the Investment Policy and investment strategies and the written resolution so adopted shall record any changes made to the Investment Policy or strategies.